Rogue Data

 From data scarcity to data overflow

-We need people in there from the humanside, to make sure data system designs fit with human needs
+We need people in there from team human

 Data Systems design